iov-one/docs/docs/weave-tutorial/01-installation.md

     +---------+                     +------------+                      +----------+
 ```

-`blog` and `tendermint` run on the same computer and communicate via a binary protocol over localhost or a unix socket.
-Together they form a "blockchain".
+`blog` and `tendermint` run on the same computer and communicate via a binary protocol over localhost or a UNIX socket.
+Together they form a 'blockchain.'
 In a real setup, you would have dozens (or hundreds) of computers running this backend communicating over a self-adjusting p2p gossip network to replicate the state.
 For application development (and demos) one copy will work, but has none of the fault tolerance of a real blockchain.

 You can connect to tendermint rpc via various client libraries.
 We recommend [IOV Core](iov-core-tutorial/introduction) which has very good support for weave-based apps, as well as different blockchains (such as Ethereum and Lisk).